Is New Car Replacement Insurance Worth It?

 But does this type of coverage make sense for you?
 That will depend on several factors, including your vehicle and individual circumstances.
 When deciding whether you want to add replacement coverage, consider:

-• How long you are planning to keep the vehicle and the length of coverage available.
+• How long are you planning to keep the vehicle, and what is the length of coverage available?

 • If you can afford to replace your car without this replacement coverage.